{{ result.summary.heading }}

 Why did a minor update score like a major update?

-When 0.x minor policy is enabled, a minor update under major version zero is treated as breaking-class because early-stage packages do not promise stable public APIs under Semantic Versioning.
+When 0.x minor policy is enabled, a minor update under major version zero is treated as breaking-class because Semantic Versioning does not promise a stable public API for major version zero.

 Does the security flag prove a vulnerability is fixed?

 No. The security flag adds score weight and queue visibility.
-Confirm the advisory, vulnerable range, patched version, and regression coverage with your normal software composition analysis or package manager audit process.
+Confirm the advisory, vulnerable range, patched version, and regression coverage with your normal package audit or software composition analysis process.

 Why is a patch update in the owner queue?

-Patch updates can queue when other signals add up, such as runtime scope, security status, critical package match, low test confidence, compatibility below the floor, or a very fresh target release.
+Patch updates can enter Owner Review Queue when other signals add up, such as runtime scope, security status, critical package match, weak test confidence, compatibility below the floor, or a very fresh target release.

-Does browsing for a CSV send the file to a server?
+Does selecting a CSV send the file away for scoring?

-No server-side analyzer is used by this page.
-The selected CSV or TXT file is read in the browser so the rows can be scored and shown in the ledger, queue, charts, and JSON output.
+No. The selected CSV or TXT file is read by your browser so the rows can be scored and shown in the ledger, queue, charts, and JSON output.

 Glossary: